oscar-system/Singular.jl/docs/src/index.md

 Singular.jl is a Julia interface to the Singular computer algebra system.
-It was written by Oleksandr Motsak, William Hart and other contributors, and is maintained by William Hart, Hans Schoenemann and Andreas Steenpas.
+It was written by Oleksandr Motsak, William Hart and other contributors, and is maintained by Hans Schoenemann and Max Horn.
 It is part of the Oscar project which is supported by the Deutsche Forschungsgemeinschaft DFG within the [Collaborative Research Center TRR 195](https://www.computeralgebra.de/sfb/).